 Within the EB-5 market, economic multipliers are based on a figure known as the response coefficient, referring to the number of jobs created per dollar of investment.
 This is in contrast to a multiplier based on the number of jobs created per direct job.
 The response coefficient is calculated by summing all economic inputs spurred by the initial stimulus of the direct investment, as illustrated below.

 Subsequent rounds are accounted for using this logic, with each round growing smaller as money goes toward taxes, savings, and extra-regional spending.
-The total economic impact of a project based on each dollar of investment yields the multiplier for that project, which can be used to calculate indirect and induced jobs toward the required total of ten fulltime jobs per investor under the EB-5 Program.
+The total economic impact of a project based on each dollar of investment yields the multiplier for that project, which can be used to calculate indirect and induced jobs toward the required total of 10 full-time jobs per investor under the EB-5 program.

 Basic Job Calculation